lhsantos/shinpo-public/README.md

 ## Data

-The data under directory 'feasibility-study' is related to the initial evaluation of the game [2].
+The data under directory [feasibility-study](feasibility-study) is related to the initial evaluation of the game [2].

 ## References